 How can be treated psoriasis?

 There isn’t any specific remedy for the disease because of its autoimmune nature.
 However, certain treatments can significantly reduce its symptoms and improve the overall health state.

 The most common treatment applied for psoriasis includes topical medications, namely analogues of vitamin D and topical corticosteroids in ointment and cream forms.

-In some cases a treatment plan can be supplemented with phototherapy involving applying ultraviolet light to the affected skin areas.
+In some cases a treatment plan can be supplemented with phototherapy involving applying ultraviolet light to the affected skin areas with stopwatch.
 Applying injected or oral systemic medications influencing the entire body can be prescribed to patients with complicated forms of psoriasis or if other remedies appeared to be ineffective.